Latest News

 Patient recovery times for orthopaedic plate removal

 As medical practitioners, we must do what’s best for the patient with all the skills, experience, and technology at our disposal.
 Where most modern internal fixation systems will not cause any discomfort for years, it is never guaranteed.
-Therefore, situations may arise that warrant the removal of orthopaedic plates from the body.
+Therefore, situations may arise that warrant the removal of an orthopaedic plate from the body.
 In order to recommend this course of action, it is necessary to make patients aware of the potential consequences.
 This includes the reasoning, process, and recovery time.
 The latter of which we shall be focusing on here.

-When is plate removal necessary?
+When is orthopaedic plate removal necessary?

 The removal of an orthopaedic plate for internal fixation is often only required when the plate itself is causing significant issues in the patient.
 This can be due to pain, discomfort, infection, allergic reaction, non-union, or other complication arising due to the individual’s biology.
 In these cases, the plate has served its function of stabilising the affected area bone.
 However, it still remains in the body.